 All Family Education Programs are generally FREE to registrants but pre-registration is requested by emailing us at firstname.lastname@example.org.

 When registering, please provide your name, telephone number, address, and the number of adults who will be attending.
 No emails will be returned unless you ask a specific question that needs to be answered.

-Each year, Berkley/Huntington Woods Youth Assistance awards the Mel Ross Memorial Scholarship to a deserving Berkley High School graduating senior.
+Each year, Berkley/Huntington Woods Youth Assistance awards the Mel Ross Memorial Scholarship of up to $1,500 to a deserving Berkley High School graduating senior.
 The scholarship, named after Mr. Mel Ross, commemorates Mr. Ross’ distinguished service to our community.

 Mr. Ross exemplified the true meaning of unselfishness.
 He dedicated most of his adult life volunteering for community, school, and benevolent organizations.
 Mr. Ross was unwavering in his effort to help those who most needed his assistance.
 He gave generously of his time, energy, expertise and spirit.